Bond market hammers Italy, Spain ponders outside help

 With the European Central Bank coming under increasing pressure to take more effective action, something it and Germany continue to oppose in public, officials suggested one possible scenario that could break the impasse.

-A push by euro zone countries toward very close fiscal integration could give the ECB the necessary room for maneuver to dramatically scale up euro zone bond purchases and stabilize markets.
+A push by euro zone countries towards very close fiscal integration could give the ECB the necessary room for manoeuvre to dramatically scale up euro zone bond purchases and stabilise markets.

 The ECB, which cannot directly finance governments, has been buying Italian and Spanish bonds intermittently on the secondary market since August to try to keep their borrowing costs and contain Europe's sovereign debt problem.